Biography of Dr. Samuel Kennedy

 1733

-- Family recorded in Londonderry, Pennsylvania The Kennedy family appears in records in Londonderry, Pennsylvania, including the birth of Samuel’s younger sister, Isabel.
+- Family recorded in Londonderry, Pennsylvania.
+The Kennedy family appears in records in Londonderry, Pennsylvania, including the birth of Samuel’s younger sister, Isabel.

 By the early 1760s